sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/3500 - match-arrays.md

 Reverse match arrays
 ---

-Use the Reverse parameter when a difficult target line precedes an easy-to-match line.
+Use the Reverse parameter when a difficult-to-match target line precedes an easy-to-match line.
 You can match the easy line, then set `"reverse:true"` to search preceding lines until you match the difficult line.

 **Config**